Egypt’s customer engagement platform for F&B brands in MENA, Koinz, raises $4.8M seed – TechCrunch

 Next, the unit economics of the food aggregation industry is quite challenging.
 According to Momtaz, the startup’s CEO, the food aggregation industry usually takes about 25%-30% average commission from F&B players for business to start to make sense.

-“This is not because they want to squeeze money from the hands of restaurants or brands,” Momtaz said to TechCrunch.
+“This is not because they want to squeeze money from the hands of restaurants or brands,” Momtaz told TechCrunch.
 “But the cost of acquiring customers and retaining them for the food aggregator itself is very high; that’s why they need very high commissions from the brands or restaurants.”

 This is where Koinz comes in.
 The company developed a mobile app for takeout and delivery orders that manages offline customer experiences while delivering an engagement platform to manage loyalty programs, customer feedback and analytics about the online and offline customer base.